serdalis/SimpleLog/README.md

 # SimpleLog
-Windows Multi-Thread Safe Lite Logging
+Thread Safe Asynchronous Logging for C++ programs based on Windows.

 ## Usage
 To disable logging use the `DISABLE_LOGGING_` macro define.